 Handmade Essential Oil Soap for Christmas #1: Frankincense & Myrrh

 Frankincense and Myrrh oils are famous for being gifts for Our Lord Jesus on the day of his birth from the Three Kings.
 Both of these oils were more valued than gold in those times.
 These days, they are revered for their health benefits, and Frankincense, in particular, for its anti-aging and skin healing properties.
-I've added some Moroccan Red Clay to give this soap a lovely light pink/brown color and for the extra benefits for your skin.
+I've added some Moroccan Red Clay to give this soap a lovely light pink/brown color and also for the extra benefits for your skin.
 I love giving Frankincense & Myrrh Handmade Hot Process Soap for gifts during the holidays!
+I'm sharing this hot process recipe with you so you can be ready with an awesome handmade holiday gift!

-I'm not going to add a lot of process pics in this post, but if you want to see two really good picture tutorials of the whole process, see this post and/or this post.
-They're both pretty complete.
-If you are new to soap making, you might want to take a look at both.
+I'm not going to add a lot of process pics in this post, but if you want to see two really good picture tutorials of the whole hot process soap making method, see this post and/or this post.
+They're both detailed with pictures and instructions.

 What does my Frankincense & Myrrh Soap smell like?

-It's kind of hard to describe, but the Frankincense has a kind of buttery mild turpentine scent (to me).
-Now I know that doesn't sound great, but really, I think it's pretty nice.
-Myrrh has a deep and kind of smoky smell.
-I added a touch of the peppermint to sweeten the scent a little and also to pleasantly bring out the Frankincense notes.
-I'm obviously not a "perfumer," but my nose "knows" what it likes! lol
+It's kind of hard to describe, but the Frankincense has a kind of buttery mild piney/woodsy scent, and the Myrrh has a deep, earthy, smoky scent.
+I added a touch of the Peppermint essential oil to sweeten the scent and to bring out the thinner Frankincense notes.
+I'm obviously not a "perfumer," but my nose "knows" what it likes!
+I've played around with this combination a lot, and this blend of essential oils makes a lovely, long-lasting scent in your soap.

-Here's How to Make Frankincense & Myrrh Hot Process Soap:
+Here's the Recipe to Make Frankincense & Myrrh Hot Process Soap:

 15 ounces distilled or filtered water